 - Set a consistent time to write, even if it’s only 15 minutes a day.
 Make an appointment with yourself and honor it as you would an appointment with someone else.
 Make yourself sit down and write—and write anything to begin; you don’t need to start at the beginning or do an outline.
 Once you get rolling, you can always write for a longer time.

 - “Start anywhere, but start.
 And keep your hand moving, whether you’re using a pen or a keyboard.
-Whether it’s because of muscle memory or the mind–body connection, […]
+Whether it’s because of muscle memory or the mind–body connection, this works.
+Random thoughts will […]